 As part of Coastal Concerts’ Outreach Program, and with support from many of our patrons, Coastal Concerts is proud to sponsor an annual Scholarship Competition for musically talented secondary and middle school students.
-This program is designed to help students continue their music education, and since the program’s inception in 2002, we've awarded more than $42,000 in scholarship monies to 61 deserving students.
+This program is designed to help students continue their music education, and since the program’s inception in 2002, we have awarded $52,470 in scholarship monies to 61 deserving students.
 Scholarships are available to all middle school and high school students in the Delmarva Peninsula.

 School Concerts and Master Classes

 Coastal Concerts hosts at least two community outreach programs or master classes by our artists each season.
 During the 2022-23 season, there were two outstanding outreach programs.

 Our first Outreach of the 2022-23 season was on Friday, October 21, 2022.
 Amy Yang visited the Sussex Academy in Georgetown, Delaware and offered a Piano Master Class to three students.
 The program was coordinated by Mike Marotta, the School’s Music Director.
 After the Master Class, she presented a piano recital for an enthusiastic audience of approximately 400 middle and high school students.